Framework for Foreign Company Formation in Dubai

 Draft the MOA or LSA Agreement

-For LLC setups, the Memorandum of Association (MOA) is a notarised legal document that defines shareholding percentages, capital structure, management arrangements, and the rights of each party.
-It needs to be drafted carefully, it's the foundational legal document of the company.
-For branches and some professional licenses, a Local Service Agent agreement is drafted instead.
-This outlines the LSA's administrative role and the annual fee arrangement.
-The LSA has no ownership or management rights.
+For an LLC, the Memorandum of Association is a notarized document setting shareholding percentages, capital, management arrangements, and each party's rights.
+It is the company's foundational legal document and worth drafting carefully.
+Branches and some professional licenses use a Local Service Agent agreement instead, covering the LSA's administrative role and annual fee.
+An LSA holds no ownership or management rights.

 Secure Office Space